 Rhode Island Housing’s new Down Payment Assistance Program – the First Down Program – is designed to help strengthen housing demand and increase home ownership opportunities for first-time home buyers.
 The down payment assistance is structured as a forgivable loan secured by a second mortgage.
 Buyers who remain in homes purchased with the assistance for at least 5 years are not required to repay the loan.
 If the buyer sells, refinances, or no longer uses the home as their primary residence within the first 5 years after closing, a portion of the loan would need to be repaid.

-Property must be located in one of the six communities hit hardest by the foreclosure crisis: Cranston, East Providence, Pawtucket, Providence, Warwick, and Woonsocket.
+Property must be located in one of the five communities hit hardest by the foreclosure crisis: Cranston, Pawtucket, Providence, Warwick, and Woonsocket.

 To qualify for the First Down Program you must: